vrindaparam/Disaster-Tweets/README.md

 # Disaster-Tweets
-Predict which Tweets are about real disasters and which are not NLP model with TensorFlow using LSTM
+Predict if a Tweet is about real disasters and the ones which are not.

+Approach:
+Natutal Langauge Processing using TensorFlow using LSTM